gilatoes/arduino-optiga-trust-x/README.md

 The following section describe all the examples in detail.
 ### E00_Minimal
 The minimal example contains less than 10 lines of codes needed for a sketch to compile in the Arduino Software (IDE).
 There are only setup() and loop() methods.

-This is a good time for you to setup the environment.

-From the menu, **Preferences**->"Show verbose output during compilation and upload."
-As the compilation and uploading can takes a few minutes enabling verbose output enables monitoring and debugging the software build process.

-With the Exerciser connected to the host PC, check the device manager for the Port->"JLink CDC UART Port".
-Take note of the communication port number.
-Going back to the Arduino IDE, select from the menu **Tool**->**Port**->Com number from the device manager

-The default serial monitor of all the programs used in this boot camp is 115200 baud, 8 bit None parity and 1 stop bit.
-When the serial monitor is activating the serial monitor, make sure that the baud rate is set correctly.

-Select from the menu **Tool**->**Boards**->**XMC2Go** so that it will select the correct Infineon toolchain used for the software compilation.
-Click on the Verify button and check sketch is compiling using the Infineon toolchain.
-If there is no print message, make sure that you have enabled verbose output.

-Click on the Upload button to download the compiled binary to Exerciser.

-Click on the Serial Monitor button to show the serial output from Exerciser.
-If there is no output, make sure that the baud rate is set to 115200 at the bottom of the serial monitor.

 ### E01_HelloBootCamp
 HelloBootCamp example helps to verify that the XMC and Trust X library are compiled correctly.
 Compiling and uploading the code should display both version number of the libraries indicating that the library has been executed correctly.